 Cost: $500 to $5,000 (initial investment)

-Design can go from a zero budget all the way to world class quality, meaning the fees for website design can heavily impact web page price.
+Design can go from a small budget all the way to world class quality, meaning the fees for website design can heavily impact web page price.
 Obviously, a zero budget style of design will not look as good, and a world class design will certainly be eye catching and perhaps even award winning.
 It all depends what you would like your website to look like and the desires of your target audience.

 For some CMS, like WordPress, creating a website design is as simple as creating a theme or “skin” to apply to your site.
 This may cost far less than a created-from-scratch design for another CMS, but it may also look less unique and lack some functionality.
 Website designing costs will be higher for the unique, from-scratch sites, but they’ll also distinctly reflect you and your business.